-This one is a no-brainer—we all know what a rose is!
+This one is a no-brainer.
+We all know what a rose is!
 What you may not know is that there are more varieties of roses than you can shake a bouquet at.
-The larger, fluffier, and more multi-petaled kinds are perfect face flowers (meaning, the showstoppers of a bouquet or centerpiece) for when you don't want to use a peony, and smaller ones—like spray roses—add a delicate accent to bouquets and centerpieces.
+The larger, fluffier, and more multi-petaled kinds make perfect face flowers (meaning, the showstoppers of a bouquet or centerpiece) and are ideal for when you don't want to use a peony.
+Smaller ones—like spray roses—add a delicate accent to bouquets and centerpieces.

 Hands down, this is the most highly coveted of all wedding flowers.
-Everyone loves 'em, everyone wants 'em, but sadly they're also one of the most expensive wedding flowers.
-So if you have to have them but you don't have a big budget, maybe just keep the peonies to your bouquet and perhaps the head table (if you're having one).
+Everyone loves 'em, everyone wants 'em, but sadly, they're one of the most expensive flowers.
+So if you have to have peonies, but you don't have a big budget, maybe just use them in your bouquet and at the head table (if you're having one).

 Usually black and white, these graphic flowers are perfect for the modern bride.
 The beauty of anemones is that they're amenable to working alone in a mono-fleur arrangement or mixed in with other flowers as more of an accent.
 But beware!
 These beauties tend to be on the more delicate side, so if you're getting married out in the heat, make sure your florist water-picks the stems.

 One of the sweetest smelling blooms, lilacs are drapey and romantic and can also work well on their own in a simple bouquet.
 Coming in shades of purple and white, lilacs are also quite delicate, so you have to be very careful to prevent wilting.
 Once it starts to go, there's pretty much no reviving it.

-You've probably seen these little guys in 75 percent of the arrangements you have pinned on your flower Pinterest board but might not have known it.
+You've probably seen these little guys in 75 percent of the arrangements you have pinned on your flower Pinterest board.
 They are usually used as accents and not as the stars of the show.
-Ruffly petals with wiggly stems, these are great for adding a little movement and wildness to your bouquet or centerpiece, and come in a huge spectrum of colors, but are all around the same size.
+Ruffly petals with wiggly stems, these are great for adding a little movement and wildness to your bouquet or centerpiece.
+They come in a huge spectrum of colors but are all around the same size.